scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    :scale: 25%
    :figclass: wt

-   HRF computed using PyHRF from BOLD data in several parcels belonging to visual (yellow, dark blue and green parcels), auditory (cyan and light green parcels) and motor (red and purple parcels) regions, respectively from left to right.  :label:`hrfs`
+   HRF computed using PyHRF from BOLD data in several parcels belonging, respectively from left to right, to visual (yellow, dark blue and green parcels), auditory (cyan and light green parcels) and motor (red and purple parcels) regions, .  :label:`hrfs`

 BOLD is non-invasive, non-ionizing, and gives access *in vivo* to brain